bitcoincashorg/spec/uahf-technical-spec.md

 ### REQ-6-4 (mandatory use of SCRIPT_VERIFY_STRICTENC)

-Once the fork has activated, a transaction shall be deemed invalid if it does not have the SCRIPT_VERIFY_STRICTENC flag set.
+Once the fork has activated, transactions shall be validated with SCRIPT_VERIFY_STRICTENC flag set.

-RATIONALE: SCRIPT_VERIFY_STRICTENC ensure that the nHashType is validated properly.
+RATIONALE: Use of SCRIPT_VERIFY_STRICTENC also ensures that the nHashType is validated properly.

+NOTE: As SCRIPT_VERIFY_STRICTENC is not clearly defined by BIP, implementations seeking to be compliant should consult the Bitcoin C++ source code to emulate the checks enforced by this flag.

 ### REQ-7 Difficulty adjustement in case of hashrate drop